treygriffith/aks/README.md

 Although the above draft was never approved, HKP as referenced herein will be known as "version 2", as the API that AKS uses is substantially different from that outlined in the above draft and the implementations of Public Keyservers in the wild.

 HKP version 2 is an updated form of the protocol with an emphasis on REST principles, practical uses of Keyservers, and the usage of a Keyserver as an Authoritative Key Server.
-As such, it does not implement many of the same methods as HKP version 1, and the methods it does implement are done so in a substantially different way.
+As such, it does not implement all of the same methods as HKP version 1, and the methods it does implement are done so in a substantially different way.
 HKP version 2 should be considered incompatible with version 1.

 Version 2's heavy emphasis on Authoritative Keyservers means that it is missing many features which might make it more amenable to uses such [SKS](https://bitbucket.org/skskeyserver/sks-keyserver/wiki/Home) which distribute keys to many servers at once.